armelf/Financial-Algorithms/README.md

  - Your Access Token Secret Code

  #### Data crawling
- The principle of how data crawler is simple: every hour, we retrieve several features of the tweets of:
+ The principle of the data crawler is simple: every hour, we retrieve several features of the tweets of:
  - People in a list of users, a list named *users*.
 Our users are made up of well-known people, investors and analysts in the stock markets.
 For example Bill Gates, analysts from the NYSE, and so on.
  - A keywords list named *keywords*, composed of the 100 components of the S&P100.
 We want to retrieve tweets relating events about one or several components of the S&P100.

- A tweet is retrieved as a *dictionary* characterized by several keys or features you can find in the Tweet Obect Model here: https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet.
+ A tweet is retrieved as a *dictionary* characterized by several keys or features you can find in the Tweet Object Model here: https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet.

  Hence, every hour, for every user and for every keyword, we retrieve all the tweets posted over the penultimate hour.
 We especially retrieved these features or keys of the tweets: